Authors of section

 Volar plate injuries

-Shearing injuries can cause partial or complete avulsions of the volar plate, leading to instability and hyperextension of the affected interphalangeal joint.
+Proximal interphalangeal (PIP) joint hyperextension injuries can cause partial or complete avulsions of the volar plate, potentially leading to instability and hyperextension of the affected interphalangeal joint.

-Diagnosis is made by physical exam revealing joint laxity.
+Diagnosis is made by physical exam revealing joint laxity and can be confirmed by ultrasound.
+Lateral x-rays can show osseous avulsion.

 Volar plate injury at the proximal interphalangeal joint